‘Wonder Woman’: How Patty Jenkins Saved the DC Extended Universe

 “She has a mindset and a vision and just an approach that is so smart and exciting,” Warner Bros. distribution chief Jeff Goldstein said of the director.
 “She is a great storyteller — fun and innovative.”

-It’s a sentiment that’s tough to argue with now, but when Jenkins responded to the open letter in August of 2016, she was fighting an uphill battle; that was before she shifted the narrative of the DC Extended Universe.
+It’s a sentiment that’s tough to argue with now, but when Jenkins responded to the open letter in August 2016, she was fighting an uphill battle; that was before she shifted the narrative of the DC Extended Universe.

 Andrew Barker hit on a lot of this in his review for Variety: “It says quite a lot about the general tenor of the DC cinematic universe that a film set in the trenches of WWI, with a plot revolving around the development of chemical warfare, is nonetheless its most cheerful and kid-friendly entry,” he wrote.